Group 6 element: Occurrence and production

+Chromium

 Chromium is a very common naturally occurring element.
 It is the 21st most abundant element in the Earth's crust with an average concentration of 100 ppm.
 The most common oxidation states for chromium are zero, trivalent, and hexavalent states.
 Most naturally occurring chromium is in the hexavalent state.
 About two-fifths of the worlds chromium are produced in South Africa, with Kazakhstan, India, Russia, and Turkey following.
 Chromium is mined as chromite ore.

-Molybdenum is refined mainly from molybdenite.
+The two main products of chromium refinement are ferrochromium and chromium metal.
+Ferrochromium is obtained by reducing chromite ore with either aluminium or silicon at high temperatures.
+For chromium metal, the iron must be separated first using a two-step roasting and leaching process.
+By heating with sodium and calcium carbonates in air, the chromium is oxidised to its hexavalent form, while the iron forms stable Fe_{2}O_{3}.
+The insoluble iron oxide is removed in the subsequent leaching process, and the resulting chromium can be isolated by reaction with sulfuric acid (to form the dichromate), reduction with carbon (to form Cr_{2}O_{3}), and finally reduction with aluminium.

+Molybdenum

+Molybdenum is the 54th most abundant element in the Earth's crust, and 42nd most abundant in the Universe.
+It is refined mainly from molybdenite, but is also present in wulfenite (PbMoO_{4}) and powellite (CaMoO_{4}).
+It is both mined as a principal ore and is also recovered as a byproduct of copper and tungsten mining.
 It is mainly mined in the United States, China, Chile, and Peru, with the total amount produced being 200,000 tonnes per year.

+The processing of molybdenite involves roasting in air at 700 °C to produce MoO_{3}, which is then usually extracted with aqueous ammonia to give ammonium molybdate.
+Copper impurities are then removed by treatment with hydrogen sulfide.
+Ammonium molybdate converts to ammonium dimolybdate, which is isolated as a solid and heated to produce molybdenum trioxide.
+Reduction of this oxide with hydrogen affords molybdenum metal.

+Tungsten

-Tungsten is not a common element on Earth, having an average concentration of 1.5 ppm in Earth's crust.
-Tungsten is mainly found in the minerals wolframite and scheelite, and it usually never occurs as a free element in nature.
-The largest producers of tungsten in the world are China, Russia, and Portugal.
+Tungsten is slightly more abundant in the Earth's crust than molybdenum, with an average concentration of 1.25 ppm.
+It is mainly found in the minerals wolframite and scheelite, and it usually never occurs as a free element in nature.
+The largest producers of tungsten in the world are China (1,800,000 t), Canada (290,000 t), Russia (160,000 t), Vietnam (95,000 t) and Bolivia.

-Seaborgium is a transuranium element that is made artificially by bombarding californium-249 with oxygen-18 nuclei.
-It is artificial, therefore it does not occur in nature.
+Tungsten is extracted from its ore through a multi-step process, resulting in WO_{3}.
+This is then reduced with hydrogen or carbon to produce powdered tungsten.
+Due to tungsten's very high melting point, it is often sintered with another metal, such as nickel, to produce an alloy with a lower melting point.